-Students who request to transfer from day to evening classes or from evening to day classes, while a term is in session, must do so prior to the completion of the first seven weeks in the semester or prior to the date scheduled for the mid-term exam, whichever occurs first.
+Students who request to transfer from day to evening classes or from evening to day classes, from online to face-to-face or face-to-face to online, while a term is in session, must do so prior to the completion of the first seven weeks in the semester or prior to the date scheduled for the mid-term exam, whichever occurs first.
 Students must have a bona fide reason for requesting the change and submit supporting documentation.